Introduction to Python

 A Gist that provides an introduction to Python

-In this Gist hosted on GitHub we find a notebook on how you can use Python from scratch and it explains the use of Jupyter Notebook, plus a link so you can do your own testing in Colab.
+In this Gist hosted on GitHub we find a notebook showing how you can use Python from scratch and that explains the use of Jupyter Notebook, plus a link so you can do your own testing in Colab.

 Greeting